F Gas Regulations In The UK

 F gas regulations also identify what records you need to keep.
 These records include:

-Quantity and type of gas added during maintenance (for example leak repairs)
+• The quantity and type of gas added during maintenance (for example, leak repairs)

 If you don’t have one, you can download an F gas log book for your use.
 We can help with your records as part of our planned maintenance contracts and will advise you if you need to add a system to your records.